-It’s early October, the leaves and the pages of the calendar are turning.
-Here in our little corner of the world it’s the New Year, a time for some sober and somber thoughts about whither we are tending.
+It’s mid-September, the leaves and the pages of the calendar are turning.
+Here in our little corner of the world it’s the New Year, a time for some sober and somber thoughts about whither we are headed.
 April may be the cruelest month, but September is hands-down the most reflective one.

-My wife, my best friend and severest critic, is my first reader of these blogs.
+My wife, my best friend and severest critic, is the first reader of these blogs.
 She catches my spelling errors, my typos and my incomprehenibilities.
 She doesn’t care too much for most of my kinds of music, but over these many years she’s learned to put up with it (at reasonable volumes).
-She often asks me why I can’t every write about a nice song.
+She often asks me why I can’t ever write about a nice song.

 Here goes, Sports Fans – a great nice song about September and life and reflection, Frank Sinatra’s ‘It Was a Very Good Year’.